 Appointments can be made by telephoning the surgery on 01484 430386 between 08:15 - 18:00.

-We are currently only booking telephone appointment with all of our clinicians, some of whom are working from home.
+We are currently booking telephone appointments only with our clinicians, some of whom are working from home.
 Upon booking a telephone consultation with the clinician and discussing your symptoms/needs over the phone, the clinician may choose to invite you into the health centre for a physical examination or procedure.

 As well as face to face appointments, the doctors can still be consulted for advice on the telephone.
 Please ask for a telephone appointment when you ring the surgery.
 You will be given an appointment time and the doctor will ring you back at approximately that time.

 10 Minute Appointments